rudyn2/cc5114/src/genetic_algorithm/README.md

     that a GA engine is created just call the run() method, to see the evolution of the generation executes the plot_evolution() method.
 To see in detail the meaning of each parameter please visit the class documentation.

-* Utils: It has the plot hotmap method that given some gen size, fitness function and a individual generator can plots a hotmap that shows the performance of the genetic engine for a combination of population sizes and mutation rates.
+* Utils: It has the plot hotmap method that given some gen size, fitness function and a individual generator can plot a hotmap that shows the performance of the genetic engine for a combination of population sizes and mutation rates.

+Results
+====

+This genetic algorithm was tested for three kind of problems.

+Sequence of bits
+---

+This problem is about finding a sequence of bits.
+Each individual corresponds to a list of bits of the same size as the specified gen size.
+Then, the fitness function is the total of coincidences bit by bit (e.g. 010 and 011 has 2 coincidences).
+The genetic evolution for this experimented is shown in the next figure, the sequence of bits that wants to be found is: 0, 1, 1, 0, 0, 1, 0, 1, 0, 1, 0, 1, 0, 1, 0.

+Word
+---

+This problem is a little different from the sequence of bits but here a word wants to be found.
+So, for each position the amount of possible choices is bigger.
+This problems considers that each letter of word can be uppercase or lower case.
+As the intuition says, the individual is modeled as a string, so, a mutation will mean that some letter will change for other letter.
+The fitness function corresponds to the amount of letters that are equals between the target word and the individual.
+For the experiment shown below the target word is "ElBromas".